iagodiogenes/EEC1505_neuralnetworks/README.md

-# RedesNeurais
+# Redes Neurais: UFRN

-Several neural networks exercises from a lecture at UFRN.
+This repository contains some exercises from a Neural Networks module from UFRN.

-The skLearn, Keras and tensorflow frameworks are used for coding.
+Frameworks involved: SKLearn, Keras and tensorflow

 Author: Iago Diogenes
 e-mail: iagodiogenes@gmail.com